FreeRide: Harvesting Bubbles in Pipeline Parallelism: Implementation of

 \subsection{Profiling Bubbles and Side Tasks}

-\textbf{Bubbles.} To know the shapes of bubbles, \bb{} runs DeepSpeed, monitors its estimated SM occupancy and GPU memory consumption through the PyTorch profiler~\cite{pytorch_profiler}, and automatically measures each bubble's duration and available GPU memory.
+\textbf{Bubbles.} To know the shapes of bubbles before serving side tasks with them, \bb{} runs DeepSpeed, monitors its estimated SM occupancy and GPU memory consumption through the PyTorch profiler~\cite{pytorch_profiler}, and automatically measures each bubble's duration and available GPU memory.
 Since the pipeline schedule determines bubbles, this offline profiling is done only once for each model and pipeline scheduling on the same hardware platform.

-\textbf{Side tasks.} After the programmer implements the side task, \bb{} profiles it with the automated profiling tool for its performance characteristics of GPU memory consumption and per-step duration, which \bb{} uses for side task management and GPU resource limit.
+\textbf{Side tasks.} After the programmer has implemented the side task, \bb{} profiles it with the automated profiling tool for its performance characteristics of GPU memory consumption and per-step duration, which \bb{} uses for side task management and limiting GPU resources.
 For side tasks implemented using the iterative interface, this procedure is fully automated.
 The profiling tool runs the side task, monitors its GPU memory consumption, and records the timestamps at the start and end of \texttt{RunNextStep()} state transition for the per-step duration.
 For side tasks implemented using the imperative interface, the tool profiles GPU memory consumption in the same way.
-However, since the side task is not implemented step-wise, the automated profiling tool does not measure the per-step duration.
+However, since the side task is not step-wise, the automated profiling tool does not measure the per-step duration.